5HT2/srp-go/README.md

 # srp-go

-Serve a random image on `/` with a dynamic background color, and let users upload and browse on `/upload` / `/browse`.
+Serve a random image on `/` with a dynamic background color, let users upload on `/upload` and browse a gallery on `/browse`.

 ## Usage: